status-im/help.status.im/docs/en/status-communities/vote-to-make-a-community-private-or-public.md

 ![A header image of the Communities section.](./vote-to-make-a-community-private-or-public/676-0-1-light.png#only-light)
 ![A header image of the Communities section.](./vote-to-make-a-community-private-or-public/676-0-1-dark.png#only-dark)

-A public community can be found on the [Discover page][find-communities-to-join] in :mobile-communities: **Communities**, while a private community is not listed on this page.
+When a community is created, it's private by default.
+A public community can be found on the [Discover page][find-communities-to-join] in Communities, while a private community is not listed on this page.

 It is not one individual who decides whether a community is public or private, but the voting result.
 All SNT holders can vote, not just community members or Status users.